slackapi/bolt-js/docs/_deployments/heroku.md

 git push heroku main
 ```

 > 💡 Heroku deploys code that's pushed to the [master or main branches](https://devcenter.heroku.com/articles/git-branches).
-Pushing to other branches does nothing.
+Pushing to other branches will not trigger a deployment.

 Now that your code is deployed, we need to start a web server instance using the Heroku CLI: